-A bunch of elderflowers, thickest stems removed.
-We probably had 6 fluffy cups worth.
+- A bunch of elderflowers, thickest stems removed.
+(Considered toxic, especially American varieties.)
+We probably had 6 fluffy cups worth of flowers.

-Sugar, local honey, evaporated cane juice.
+- Sugar, local raw honey (if you don’t have a good source, you can order it online here,) or evaporated cane juice.
 We used part local honey and part evaporated cane juice, about a total of 1/2 cup.

 Here is how to make it.